lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

 # RDBMS
 This article aims to give an overview about the RDBMS module, describe its propose and give some fine details of usage.

 ## RDBMS Overview
 Lightblue can have its data storaged in different kinds of databases due its flexible plugin-enabled architeture, it just require the implementation of the business logic to handle the integration.

 As some (or all) data can be hard to migrate (or even it can't be migrate due some internal constraints) to another database - in the case of Lightblue default is MongoDB - There is already RDBMS module that makes possible that Lightblue's data be storaged in a SQL database.

 To use this module, the user must setup the RBMS enviroment (the database itself and the datasource connection in Application Server) and inform through metadata some information to integrate an entity (in the current version) with the related tables (and procedures) that will be used an relational database to persist entity data.
 You can also specify the business logic -like the condition and iterate over a variable- to archive that (very similar to the query specification).

-## How does it works
+### How does it works

-To configure your entity’s data be persisted on a RDBMS, you need to inform the datastore field that will have the JNDI for the configured JDBC datasource connection pool on the [datasources.json](https://github.com/lightblue-platform/lightblue/blob/SQLFeatureBranch/lightblue-rest/etc/mongo/datasources.json) which will have the JNDI to the connection pool.
-By default the datasource that will be used is the one defined in the Entity's [EntityInfo](https://github.com/lightblue-platform/lightblue/blob/SQLFeatureBranch/lightblue-core/metadata/src/main/resources/json-schema/metadata/entityInfo.json) (which is defined in the [Metadata](https://github.com/lightblue-platform/lightblue/blob/SQLFeatureBranch/lightblue-core/metadata/src/main/resources/json-schema/metadata/metadata.json))(The datasource can be overloaded for a specific query using the following [field](https://github.com/lightblue-platform/lightblue/blob/SQLFeatureBranch/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/metadata/operation.json#L66)).
+To configure your entity’s data be persisted on a RDBMS, you need to inform the datastore field that will have the JNDI for the configured JDBC datasource connection pool on the [datasources.json](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rest/etc/mongo/datasources.json) which will have the JNDI to the connection pool.
+By default the datasource that will be used is the one defined in the Entity's [EntityInfo](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-core/metadata/src/main/resources/json-schema/metadata/entityInfo.json) (which is defined in the [Metadata](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-core/metadata/src/main/resources/json-schema/metadata/metadata.json)).

-Then, you have to create a special field called rdbms in the EntityInfo content following [this schema](https://github.com/lightblue-platform/lightblue/blob/SQLFeatureBranch/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/metadata/rdbms.json) that will map all the lightblue's operations (insert, save, delete, etc) so the entity can be properly handled by the Lightblue’s RDBMS controller (mapped by [lightblue-crud.json](https://github.com/lightblue-platform/lightblue/blob/SQLFeatureBranch/lightblue-rest/etc/mongo/lightblue-crud.json)).
+Then, you have to create a special field called 'rdbms' in the EntityInfo's schema.
+The RDBMS schema is [this ](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/model/rdbms.json).
+It will map all the lightblue's operations (insert, save, delete, etc) so the entity can be properly handled by the Lightblue’s RDBMS controller (mapped by [lightblue-crud.json](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rest/etc/mongo/lightblue-crud.json)).

 A simple example of a new Entity Metadata that will use RDBMS for data persistence:
 ```